arhohuttunen/coding-revolution/content/post/spring-boot-integration-testing/index.md

 title: Spring Boot Integration Testing With @SpringBootTest
 date: 2021-06-14
 author: Arho Huttunen
-summary: Learn how to write integration tests with @SpringBootTest.
+summary: Learn how to write Spring Boot integration tests with @SpringBootTest.
 Learn different options for customizing the application context for the tests.
 categories:
   - Testing
 tags: